xoascf/SuRun/ReadMe.txt

  the password.
 The desktop is not accessible by user applications.
 Keyboard and mouse hooks will also not work on that desktop.
 *SuRun does not leave the user in the administrators group.
- After creating the administrative process, surun removes the user from the administrators group immediately.
+ After creating the administrative process, SuRun removes the user from the administrators group immediately.
 So spying even out the password would not increase the chance that the system could be infected by malware.